arvatoaws-labs/docker-external-secrets-helper/README.md

 # docker-external-secrets-helper

-This iamge contains a scripts which waits for the external secrets sync process
+This image contains a scripts which waits for the external secrets sync process